buffer/thug/doc/source/build.rst

 The recommended implementation of python-magic can be found at https://github.com/ahupp/python-magic.

-The best way to install python-magic is through easy_install.
+The best way to install python-magic is through pip.

 .. code-block:: sh

-        # easy_install python-magic
+        # pip install python-magic

 If you are running Ubuntu, you may want to use a completely different implementation of python-magic which is packaged through apt.